abdelrahmanmohamed19/ConCurrency/README.md

 ## $\color{red}{Permissions}$

-On Android versions {version}, ConCurrency requires the following permissions:
+ConCurrency requires the following permissions:
 - Full Network Access.

-The network access permissions are made use of for currency converter and Life exchange rates APIs.
+The network access permissions are made use of for currency converter, comparison and Life exchange rates APIs.

 ## $\color{blue}{Authors}$